 The moist outer layer on your cat's eye works to wash away dirt and debris.
-That said, if your cat's eyes have started to tear or water excessively it could be an early sign that there is a problem.
-Today our Tucson vets explain some of the reasons why your cat's eyes might water.
+That said, if your cat's eyes have started to tear or water excessively it could be an early sign of a problem.
+In today's post, you will find possible reasons that your cat's eyes might water.

 Reasons For Cat Eye Watering